iamdtang/node-testing/article.md

 });
 ```

 The `describe` function is used to set up a group of tests with a name.
 I tend to put the module under test as the name.
 A test is written using the `it` function.
 Each `it` block will contain one or more assertions or expectations using Chai in this example.
-Our first test simply verifies that the subtotal is 0 if items is an empty array.
+Our first test simply verifies that the subtotal is 0 if the cart has no items.

 To run this test, run `mocha tests --watch` from the root of the project.
 You should see something like this: